 All OILS students can expect to develop a diverse skill set that will help them hit the ground running when they enter the workforce because all OILS courses require students to apply their learning in real world contexts.
 OILS graduates work in a diverse number of settings from nonprofit organizations to Fortune 500 Companies.

 Not only do OILS graduates have the flexibility to choose where they work, they also enjoy diverse and rewarding employment options which include:

 - Knowledge Management

 - Project Management

 Earn a Bachelor of Science in the Instructional Technology & Training is a 2 + 2 Transfer Program

 Instructional Technology & Training is a 2 + 2 Transfer Program.
-Take your two years of technical education and add two years of coursework in OILS, Communication and Journalism, Management and other majors to earn a Bachelor of Science.
+Take your two years of college credits from an accredited institution and add two years of coursework in OILS, Communication and Journalism, Management and other majors to earn a Bachelor of Science.
 Check this list of technical disciplines accepted for transfer into the program.